Invivogen

 Cell line description:

-HEK-Blue™ IL-22 cells were generated by stable transfection of HEK293 cells with the human genes for IL-22 receptor (IL-22R1 and IL-10Rβ), STAT3, and a STAT3-inducible SEAP (secreted embryonic alkaline phosphatase) reporter.
-Binding of IL-22 to its receptor on the surface of HEK-Blue™ IL-22 cells triggers a signaling cascade leading to the activation of STAT3, and the subsequent production of SEAP.
-For your convenience, InvivoGen provides QUANTI‑Blue™ Solution, an easy and rapid means to detect and quantify SEAP activity in the cell culture supernatant.
+HEK-Blue™ IL-22 cells were generated by stable transfection with genes encoding for the human IL-22 receptor (IL-22R1 and IL-10Rβ chains), STAT3, and a STAT3-inducible secreted embryonic alkaline phosphatase (SEAP) reporter.
+The binding of IL-22 to its receptor triggers a signaling cascade leading to the activation of STAT3 and the subsequent production of SEAP.
+This can be readily assessed in the supernatant using QUANTI-Blue™ Solution, a SEAP detection reagent.

 • Fully functional IL-22 signaling pathway